stadelmanma/netl-ap-map-flow/README.rst

     A. In a terminal, copy and paste the command :code:`bash ~/Downloads/Anaconda3-4.2.0-Linux-x86_64.sh` you may need to tweak the path and or filename if a new version of Anaconda is released.
     B. Follow the instructions as the installation script runs and enter 'yes' when it prompts to update your :code:`$PATH` variable.
         * If using a different shell (i.e. zsh) you will likely need to manually update your :code:`$PATH` variable.
-    C. Close your existing terminal window and open a new one, enter :code:`python --version` to check if Anaconda has installed Python successfully.
+    C. Close your existing terminal window and open a new one, enter :code:`python3 --version` to check if Anaconda has installed Python successfully.
 3. Install :code:`gfortran` using the terminal command :code:`sudo apt-get install gfortran`.
     A. Run :code:`gfortran --version` in a new terminal window to check if it was installed properly.
 4. Open a terminal or cd into the directory you want to install the AP_MAP_FLOW package in.
     A. Run the command :code:`git clone https://github.com/stadelmanma/netl-AP_MAP_FLOW.git`.
     B. Run the command :code:`cd netl-AP_MAP_FLOW`.
-    C. Finally run :code:`./bin/build_model` which will build the model and link the ApertureMapModelTools module to the python3 user site.'
+    C. Finally run :code:`./bin/build_model` which will build the model and link the ApertureMapModelTools module to the python3 installation.

 MacOS/ OSX
 ~~~~~~~~~~